 HAGLEY MUSEUM AND ARCHIVE / SCIENCE PHOTO LIBRARY HAGLEY MUSEUM AND ARCHIVE / SCIENCE PHOTO LIBRARY

 Giant's Despair Hill Climb, 1907.
-Competitors and spectators at the old chapel on the route of the Giant's Despair Hill Climb, near Wilkes-Barre, Pennsylvania, USA.
+American Mors automobile and passengers on the route of the Giant's Despair Hill Climb, near Wilkes-Barre, Pennsylvania, USA.
 This motorsport contest was established to test the latest cars over a steep hill course.
 The route covers a mile (1.6 kilometres) and rises 200 metres as it winds through mountain roads.
 The first race took place in 1906, with a winning time of 2 minutes and 11 seconds.
 This second race took place on 30 May 1907, and was won in 1 minute 59 seconds by James Benedict Ryall (1882-1923) driving a Matheson 60 HP automobile (see C018/0609).
 Photograph from the Matheson Automobile Company.